perriera/for_interfaces/vm/digitalocean/README.md

 #### Relog into the Linux instance (using DigitalOcean)
 - At present the console box would display a `Reload` or `Close` button

-	Give it a minute and hit `Reload` or ...
+	Give it a minute and hit `Reload`

+	**Recommended** you do the Backup/Restore *Alternate Case*

+	See *Resume/Next* steps ...

+### Alternate Case
+#### How to relog into you Droplet
-- After a minute or two attempt to relogin into the Linux instance:
+After logging into the DigitalOcean.com account:
+- Click on the Droplet you were working on
 - Find and select the `Access` button
 - Find and select the `Launch Drop Console` button

-	**Recommended** you do the Backup/Restore *Alternate Case*

-	See *Resume/Next* steps ...

 ### Alternate Case
 #### Backup/Restore you instance